 It was here at the club I was introduced to Dubonnet, a sweet wine, which I really enjoyed, and given a choice, I always went for that.
 The children were given a treat at the club once a week, the club’s special open toasted sandwich with tomato and onion chutney, which we had never tasted before, or after our time in Pondicherry.
-It was something different and new and enjoyed by all.

 Soon after our arrival in this town, there was a fancy dress party for the children, held in the club.
 Just to introduce the children to the club, I had Viji, a six-year old, dressed as a South Indian bride,